KaiPar/web-TicTacToe/README.md

 This is a special 4 by 4 tic tac toe.
-The rules are same.
+The rules are similar to a 3x3 TicTacToe or a normal TicTacToe game.
 Enjoy :)

 ## Available Scripts